joshydavid/information-security-study-notes/resources/networking.md

 - Enter Apple internship as part of the search query
 - The browser resolves the IP address for Google's search service via DNS and establish a connection via HTTPS
 - The search query, alongside metadata is sent to Google's server
-- Google's algorithm will parse the query and identify keywords, retrieves relevant indexed webpages from its database and rank them based on factors like relevance, page quality, user location, and past behaviour.
+- Google's algorithm will parse the query and identify keywords, retrieves relevant indexed webpages from its database and rank them based on factors like relevance, page quality, user location, and past behavior.
 - Google then sends the ranked list of search results to the browser
 - The browser then renders the result, and we can click on the links to further explore